Background Modeling for Double Higgs Boson Production: Density Ratios and Optimal Transport: Problem Formulation

 Recall that the collider events associated with the intensity measures $\binten_3^c$ and $\binten_3^s$ are signal-free by construction, and those from $\binten_4^c$ are also signal-free under the assumption that negligibly few signal events will fall outside of $\calGsr$.
 These three intensity measures can therefore be estimated directly by means of their empirical intensity functions.
 We have thus reduced the background modeling problem to that of estimating $\binten_4^s$, given estimates of $\binten_3^c$, $\binten_3^s$ and $\binten_4^c$.

 To this end, we will partition the samples into the sets

 where $\nf = \nfc+\nfs$ and $\nt = \ntc+\nts$.
 Furthermore, let \begin{linenomath} \end{linenomath} denote the empirical estimators of the measures $\binten_3^c, \binten_3^s, \binten_4^c$, illustrated in the background of Figure~\ref{fig:all_methods}.
 As previously noted, the measure $\binten_3^s$ provides a zeroth-order approximation of $\binten_4^s$ (after a normalization correction), thus a naive first estimate of $\binten_4^s$ is given by $\binten^s_{3,\nts}$.
 As we shall see in the simulation study of Section \ref{sec:simulation}, this approximation is insufficiently accurate to be used as a final estimator.
-Our methodologies improve upon it by modeling the discrepancy between the $3b$ and $4b$ distributions in the Control Region via $\binten_{4,\nfc}^c, \binten_{3, \ntc}^c$, and then making use of that information in the Signal Region to improve the accuracy of $\binten^s_{3,\nts}$ as an estimator of $\binten_4^s$.
+Our methodologies improve upon it by modeling the discrepancy between the $3b$ and $4b$ distributions in the Control Region via $\binten_{4,\nfc}^c, \binten_{3, \ntc}^c$, and then using that information in the Signal Region to improve the accuracy of $\binten^s_{3,\nts}$ as an estimator of~$\binten_4^s$.

-Once we are able to derive an estimator $\hat\binten_{4}^s$ of $\binten_4^s$, based on the signal-free observations $G_1^c, \dots, G_{\nfc}^c, $ $H_1^s, \dots, H_{\nts}$, $H_1^c, \dots, H_{\ntc}^c$, we may define the fitted histogram $\hat B_j = \hat\binten_4^s(h^{-1}(I_j))$, $j=1, \dots, J$.
+Once we are able to derive an estimator $\hat\binten_{4}^s$ of $\binten_4^s$, based on the signal-free observations $G_1^c, \dots, G_{\nfc}^c, $ $H_1^s, \dots, H_{\nts}$, $H_1^c, \dots, H_{\ntc}^c$, we may define the fitted histogram $\hat B_j = \hat\binten_4^s(\xi^{-1}(I_j))$, $j=1, \dots, J$.
 One may then test the hypotheses \eqref{eq:hypotheses} using the likelihood ratio test, based on the following modification of the likelihood function in equation~\eqref{eq:likelihood}, \begin{linenomath} \end{linenomath} Here, $\widetilde L$ can be viewed as a restriction of the likelihood $L$ to the Signal Region.
 Notice that $\hat B_j$ is independent of $D_k^s$, for any $j,k$.
 In practice, it is also necessary to incorporate statistical and systematic uncertainties pertaining to the estimator $\hat B_j$ into the hypothesis testing procedure \citep{atlas2011}.
 Since formal uncertainty quantification for background modeling is beyond the scope of this work, we omit further details, and provide further discussion of this point in Section~\ref{sec:conclusion}.
-With this framework in place, the primary difficulty remaining in the testing problem~\eqref{eq:hypotheses} is that of deriving estimators of the background intensity measure $\binten_4^s$.
-In what follows, we derive three estimators for this quantity, outlined in Figure~\ref{fig:all_methods}, which rely on complementary modeling assumptions.